 Unfair contract terms

 The sales authority is a legally binding consumer contract.

 There are laws to prevent unfair terms in consumer contracts.
 For more information, view Unfair contract terms.

 Agents must make sure their sales authorities comply with the law.

 If you believe there is an unfair term in a sales authority, contact us via our General enquiry online form.

 Selling property without an agent

 - deciding the sale price or range.
-Consider engaging a qualified valuer to assess the property
+Consider engaging a qualified valuer to assess your property

 - advertising the property